SALVADORPOETA/Imaginify-sm/README.md

 ## ⚖️ License

-This is a personal portfolio project by **Salvador Martínez** inspired by JavaScript Mastery tutorials.
+This is a personal portfolio project by Salvador Martinez based on a JavaScript Mastery tutorial.
 No commercial use intended.